-Based upon currently available estimates of treatment performance and costs of nitrogen reduction technologies, a "knee-of-the-curve" analysis was performed to determine appropriate levels of nitrogen reduction to alleviate hypoxia in the Sound.
+Based upon currently available estimates of treatment performance and costs of nitrogen reduction technologies, a "knee-of-the-curve1" analysis was performed to determine appropriate levels of nitrogen reduction to alleviate hypoxia in the Sound.
 As a result of this analysis, USEPA, NYSDEC, and CTDEP recommend:

-- 1. A 58.5 percent1 reduction in the total enriched load2 of nitrogen to Long Island Sound from point and nonpoint sources within the New York and Connecticut portion of the watershed within 15 years3. - 2.
-Each of the 11 watershed-based management zones established by the LISS be allocated a 58.5 percent reduction. - 3.
-To administer and enforce the nitrogen reduction targets consistent with the Clean Water Act, the LISS will develop a Total Maximum Daily Load/Wasteload Allocation/Load Allocation (TMDL/WLA/LA) necessary to meet standards for dissolved oxygen in Long Island Sound. - A. CTDEP and NYSDEC will work with EPA to develop, by July 1997, a TMDL necessary to meet the dissolved oxygen standards.
-It has been determined that nitrogen reduction actions necessary to meet current dissolved oxygen standards will be in excess of 58.5 percent and may require treatment beyond the current limits of technology.
-NYSDEC, CTDEP and EPA will propose the TMDL in July 1997 and promulgate the TMDL, as appropriate, by August 1997. - The TMDL will include point and nonpoint source controls in the New York and Connecticut portion of the watershed to meet the 58.5 percent reduction target. - The TMDL will also include future actions and schedules beyond the 15-year Phase III plan for achieving water quality standards, such as the control of carbon and nitrogen from outside of the LISS management area, including point and nonpoint sources north of Connecticut in New England, atmospheric deposition, point and nonpoint sources affecting import from New York Harbor and The Race, and other alternatives, such as aeration and load relocation. - B. CTDEP and NYSDEC will develop zone-by-zone plans (WLA/LA) by August 1998 to achieve the nitrogen reduction target, highlighting the mix of point and nonpoint source controls to be implemented in each management zone,
+- 1. A 58.5 percent2 reduction in the total enriched load1 of nitrogen to Long Island Sound from point and nonpoint sources within the New York and Connecticut portion of the watershed within 15 years3. - 2.
+Each of the eleven watershed-based management zones established by the LISS be allocated a 58.5 percent reduction. - 3.
+To administer and enforce the nitrogen reduction targets consistent with the Clean Water Act, the LISS will develop a Total Maximum Daily Load/Wasteload Allocation/Load Allocation necessary to meet standards for dissolved oxygen in Long Island Sound. - A. CTDEP and NYSDEC will work with EPA to develop, by July 1998, a TMDL necessary to meet the dissolved oxygen standards.
+NYSDEC and CTDEP will propose the TMDL in August 1998 and submit the TMDL, as appropriate, to EPA by December 1998 for approval.
+EPA will develop the TMDL if it is disapproved, as required by the CWA. - The TMDL will include point and nonpoint source controls in the New York and Connecticut portion of the watershed to meet the 58.5 percent reduction target. - The TMDL will also include future actions and schedules beyond the 15-year Phase III plan for achieving water quality standards, such as the control of carbon and nitrogen from outside of the LISS management area, including point and nonpoint sources north of Connecticut in New England, atmospheric deposition, point and nonpoint sources affecting import from New York Harbor and The Race, and other alternatives, such as aeration and load relocation. - The TMDL will include a provision for periodic review every five years and revision as appropriate. - B. CTDEP and NYSDEC will develop zone-by-zone plans (WLA/LA) by August 1999 to achieve the nitrogen reduction target, highlighting a mix of quantifiable